dhawk/concurrent-pascal-compiler/concurrent-pascal-language_reference.md

    tMonitor =
       monitor
          const
-            len = 5;                  // const len is private to tClass var
+            len = 5;                 // const len is private
+                                     //    to tClass
+         var
-            s: string [len];          // var s is private to tClass procedure a;                 // procedure a is private to tClass begin
+            s: string [len];         // var s is private to tClass procedure a;                // procedure a is private
+            begin                    //    to tClass
             end;
       public
-         procedure p (var i: int8);   // procedure p is public and can operate begin                     //     on private class variables (e.g. s) end;
+         procedure p (var i: int8);  // procedure p is public and can begin                    //     operate on private class
+            end;                     //     variables (e.g. s)
       begin                          // initial statement
          s := 'abc'
       end;
 ~~~